‘My So-Called Life’ Turns 25: Wilson Cruz Pays Tribute To Groundbreaking Character That Changed His Life

 Happy Anniversary, Rickie Vasquez!
 Today, marks 25 years since you changed my life.
 Thank you for teaching me to always lead with my heart and that, in the end, it’s your friends and the love in your life that matter.
 I hope I raised you well and helped prove that It Gets Better!
 Today, I remember #MYSoCalledLife, tomorrow I’ll continue on our #StarTrekDiscovery and seek out new adventures in the final frontier.
 Thank you to photographer @ezequieldelaros for the update! ????????????❤️????????

-Earlier this year, Cruz, who came out to his family just as My So-Called Life debuted, told Variety that when his agent sent home the script for the show, he wasn’t sure if she knew he was also gay in real life.
+Earlier this year, Cruz, who came out to his family just as My So-Called Life debuted, told Variety that when his agent sent the script for the show, he wasn’t sure if she knew he was also gay in real life.

 “I had made a deal with myself that I would come out if the series went.
 I wanted people to know that I, as a gay man — a gay boy at the time — really put my stamp of approval to what we were doing.
 So that’s when I told my parents, and that’s when I was kicked out.”

-Cruz’ character’s life practically mirrored his own.
+Cruz’s character’s life practically mirrored his own.
 The actor revealed that he lived on friends’ couches and in his car until he started filming the ABC series.
 On MSCL, Rickie was also kicked out of his family’s home in a gut-wrenching Christmas episode, “So-Called Angels.”

 “When I look back on that whole experience, I think of my fictional world and my reality converging.
 It was cathartic,” Cruz said.